foxglove/docs/docs/2-visualizing/4-panels/tab.md

 ---
 title: Tab
+description: Group related panels into tabs to organize your layout.
 ---

-Group related panels into tabs to organize your layout and save space.
+Group related panels into tabs to organize your layout.

 <div className="flex flex-wrap">
   <img